Pedro Henrique (footballer, born 1990): Career

 In 2010, he left Grêmio to return to Santa Cruz do Sul, where he joined the ranks of Avenida.
 He made his debut in the Campeonato Gaúcho, playing two matches as a substitute.
 However, he is quickly recruited by the Caxias, with whom he discovers the C-series, obtains his first titles, and scores his first professional goals: during the 2011 season, he plays a total of 24 games and scores three goals.
 The first on 19 January 2011 against Esporte Clube Pelotas.
 Pedro Henrique played with the SER Caxias until January 2012.
 On that date, he left Brazil to join Europe.
 Spotted by FC Zürich, he signed a contract with the Swiss club on 24 January 2012.
 During his first half season in the Swiss championship, Pedro Henrique plays fifteen games.
 He scored his first and only goal of the season on 18 February 2012, against Thun.
 The following season, he was suffered from an injury, and therefore played only nineteen games.

 In 2013–14, Pedro Henrique made his first full season in Zürich, playing forty games, including two from UEFA Europa League, in which FC Zürich was eliminated by Slovan Liberec, scoring eleven goals.

 He won the Coupe de Suisse, but he did not participate in the final, due to a suspension.
 This successful season allowed him to attract the attention of many clubs.
 On 26 June 2014 he signed with French Ligue 1 club Rennes, a four-year contract.

 On 30 January 2017, Pedro Henrique moved to PAOK for a reported fee of €1.6 million, signing a contract with the Greek club until 30 June 2020.
-On 5 February 2017, in his second appearance in the Superleague Greece he scored his first goal with the club, sealing a 3–2 home win against Asteras Tripoli.
+On 5 February 2017, in his second appearance in the Super League Greece he scored his first goal with the club, sealing a 3–2 home win against Asteras Tripolis.
 On 6 May 2017, he (81') along with Diego Biseswar bagged the goals of Serbian manager Vladan Ivic's team, helping PAOK win 2–1 at Greek Cup final against AEK Athens at Panthessaliko Stadium of Volos and won the Greek Cup title for the 5th time in the history of the club.